QuanPie/QuanPie.github.io/content/🍄_AboutMe_4interview.md

 draft: false
 created: 2023-10-21
 tags:
-date: 2023-10-21
+date: 2023-12-15
 ---

 > [!info] About This Page
 > I plan for this to be an  isolate page of my site.
-Only for postgraduate school recommendation.
+For interview or

 ✏️→ 2023-10-21